radxa/c200-bootupd/README.md

 ### Radxa Airbox Orin

-Radxa Airbox Orin has some additional changes compared to Radxa Orin C200:
+Radxa Airbox Orin has some additional changes compared to Radxa C200:

 * USB 3.0 hub is gone.
 Both USB 3.0 Type-A ports are connected directly to the module.
 * GPIO01, GPIO04, and GPIO11 are connected to a RGB LED.